Pieter Cramer

-Pieter Cramer (21 May 1721 (baptized) – 28 September 1776), was a wealthy Dutch merchant in linen and Spanish wool, remembered as an entomologist.
+Pieter Cramer (21 May 1721 (baptized) – 28 September 1776) was a wealthy Dutch merchant in linen and Spanish wool, remembered as an entomologist.
+A bachelor, he was born in Amsterdam, and lived on Oudezijds Voorburgwal at no. 131, close to the Oude Kerk.
+In 1760 he had bought the house, then known as "the Three Kings".
 Cramer was the director of the Zealand Society, a scientific society located in Flushing, and a member of Concordia et Libertate, based in Amsterdam.
 This literary and patriotic society, where Cramer gave lectures on minerals, commissioned and/or financed the publishing of his book De uitlandsche Kapellen, on foreign (exotic) butterflies, occurring in three parts of the world Asia, Africa and America.

 Cramer assembled an extensive natural history collection that included seashells, petrifications, fossils and insects of all orders.
 Many were colourful butterflies and moths (Lepidoptera), collected in countries where the Dutch had colonial or trading links, such as Surinam, Ceylon, Sierra Leone and the Dutch East Indies.

-Cramer decided to get a permanent record of his collection and so engaged the painter Gerrit Wartenaar to draw his specimens.
-He also arranged for Wartenaar to draw butterflies and moths belonging to other keen Lepidoptera collectors in the Netherlands.
+To produce a permanent record of his collection, Cramer engaged the painter Gerrit Wartenaar.
+He also arranged for Wartenaar to draw butterflies and moths belonging to other Dutch lepidopterists.
 One of them was stadtholder-prince William V of Orange.
 Hans Willem Baron Rengers and Joan Raye, the son of the former governor in Surinam, were among the others.
 Such was the quality of the illustrations that Caspar Stoll encouraged him to publish the set of drawings.

-Cramer, a bachelor, was born in Amsterdam, and lived on Oudezijds Voorburgwal at no. 131, close to the Oude Kerk.
-In 1760 he had bought the house, then known as "the Three Kings".
-On 5 September 1774 he made his will with a stipulation that the drawings should be available to the publisher.
-So all the drawings went to his nephew Anthony van Rensselaer, under the condition that these drawings be printed by the bookseller Johannes Baalde.
+According to Cramer's will of 5 September 1774 the illustrations passed to his nephew Anthony van Rensselaer, under the condition that they be printed by the bookseller Johannes Baalde.
 As a result, De Uitlandsche Kapellen was published 1775–1782.
-It consisted of 33 parts, each one issued at intervals of three months to the subscribers, in four volumes.
+It consisted of 33 parts, issued at intervals of three months to the subscribers, in four volumes.
 All of the drawings were accompanied by descriptions of the insects.

 Cramer died "of high fevers" in 1776 after eight issues (Vol. I) had been published, leaving responsibility for finishing the project to Van Rensselaar and Stoll.
 Stoll is supposed to be the author of the text from page 29 of the fourth volume onwards.